ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

 Reading that code from the inside out:

 - `convert()` takes a raw tea and converts it to our model, but needs to do so async, so it returns a promise of that conversion
-- `Promise.all()` takes all of those promises of conversions and groups them into a single promise that resolvs to an array of teas once all of the inner promises resolve
+- `Promise.all()` takes all of those promises of conversions and groups them into a single promise that resolve to an array of teas once all of the inner promises resolve
 - `mergeMap()` converts that promise to an Observable and returns it instead of the original Observable from the HTTP call

 #### Save the Rating